Living

 On Saturday morning we took towels to swim before breakfast.
 East Cliff beach is a short walk away and dogs have access to it all-year-round.
 Only a small section of sand remains at high tide, but it’s enough to have plenty of fun in the surf.
 The main beach at Ramsgate is out of bounds between May and October.
 To be honest it’s no loss, flanked as it is by a huge Wetherspoons and all the usual litter and food left behind by humans.

-In search of supper on Saturday we headed, on foot, for The Belle Vue, famed for it’s terrace – the ‘Balcony of Kent’.
+Looking for supper on Saturday we headed, on foot, for The Belle Vue, famed for it’s terrace – the ‘Balcony of Kent’.
 It was a pleasant 45 minute hike walking west of the harbour.
 Ricci played in the sea at Western Undercliffe, Ramsgate’s other dog friendly beach.
 After climbing the cliff to Pegwell we arrived to find a fabulous view but a basic food menu.
 After one drink eight tired feet padded back into town.

 Luckily we stumbled on The Falstaff which was still serving supper.
-It’s a boutique hotel and restaurant in the heart of Ramsgate with one dog friendly bedroom.
+It’s a boutique hotel and restaurant in the heart of Ramsgate with one dog-friendly bedroom.
 We both had burgers; his was steak and mine was portobello mushroom.
 We returned to the Albion fed, watered, exhausted and happy.

-Sunday was all about visiting a stylist friend in Margate to see her house renovation.
-This seaside town is going through a rapid renaissance.
-This faded Victorian resort is now the destination of choice for London’s hipsters.
+Sunday was all about visiting a friend in Margate to see her house renovation.
+This Victorian seaside town is going through a rapid renaissance and is now the destination of choice for London’s hipsters.
 It deserves a whole post to itself.
 To say it was busy is an understatement.
 Extended families and the beautiful young had all donned swimsuits to enjoy the sun, sea and sand.
+Needless to say we spent our day admiring a pink bathroom and swimming in Margate’s tidal pool.

 You can dine with your dog at many of Margate’s eateries.
-Two are that are worth a mention are Angela’s for seafood and GB Pizza Co for thin crispy pizzas.
+Two are that are worth a mention are the gorgeous Angela’s for seafood and GB Pizza Co for thin crispy pizzas.
+If you want to stay in Margate the eccentric Wallpole Bay Hotel is pet-friendly.

 After the beach at Margate we were homeward bound for a sweltering London.
 Ricci was already dreaming of her next pet adventure.